Student Organization Advisor Manual

 • Ability to establish membership dues and raise funds.

-• The opportunity to request funds from Student Assembly.
+• The opportunity to request funds from Student Assembly (or other identified funding source).

-• The ability to use Student Activities supplies to publicize programs, events and activities.
+• The ability to use Student Activities resources to publicize programs, events and activities.

-• Utilize the Student Activities Office website to make information available.
+• Use of the Student Activities Office website to make organization information available.

 • Use of College vehicles (when available).